risc-mi/nnUNet-multilabel/readme.md

-# nnU-Net Multiclass
+# nnU-Net Multi-Label

-This fork of nnU-Net contains adaptions to allow multi-class training and inference using nnu-Net.
+This fork of nnU-Net contains adaptions to allow multi-label training and inference using nnu-Net.

 ## Usage